rtts/photog/README.md

-- The thumbnails are displayed in a responsive gallery that recalculates the correct image dimensions in an aesthetically pleasing way, thanks to the algorithm from
+- The thumbnails are displayed in a responsive gallery that recalculates the correct image dimensions in an aesthetically pleasing way, based on the algorithm from
   <https://github.com/ptgamr/google-image-layout>.

 - Clicking a thumbnail opens the [PhotoSwipe](https://photoswipe.com/)